ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 If Telegram was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of [OONI’s Telegram test](https://ooni.org/nettest/telegram/)).

 As you can see, there is a grey line at the bottom of the screen saying the measurement was not uploaded to the [OONI Explorer](https://explorer.ooni.org/) and the [OONI API](https://api.ooni.io/).
-This might have happened due to the bad connection, to upload the measurements one more time tap "Upload".
+This may have occurred due to poor network connectivity.
+To re-try uploading the measurements, tap **Upload**.

 You can access Signal test results through the instant messaging results in your OONI Probe app.